ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 EDM looks for exact matches, and not just patterns or proximity.

 > [!NOTE]
-> This feature is currently in preview, and is supported for [Outlook on the web](https://support.office.com/article/Compare-Outlook-for-PC-Outlook-on-the-web-and-Outlook-for-iOS-Android-b26a7bf5-0ac7-48ba-97af-984e0645dde5) only.
+> This feature is currently in preview.
+While in preview, EDM is supported for Exchange and [Outlook on the web](https://support.office.com/article/Compare-Outlook-for-PC-Outlook-on-the-web-and-Outlook-for-iOS-Android-b26a7bf5-0ac7-48ba-97af-984e0645dde5) only.

 ## Required licenses and permissions